-With their big, bulging eyes, webbed toes, and little croaks and squeaks, it’s easy to fall in love with baby frogs, even if they are slimy creatures!
+With their big, bulging eyes, webbed toes, and little croaks and squeaks, baby frogs are easy to fall in love with, even if they are slimy creatures!

 Baby frogs emerge from their eggs as tadpoles with a tail and no legs.
-Soon they grow two legs, then two more, and then hop along to explore their habitat.
+Soon they grow two legs, then two more, and then hop away to explore their habitat.

 Keep reading to learn more about frogs, and click below to download instructions to make your own jumping origami frog.

 There are more than 7,000 species of frogs in the world, and they come in a rainbow of colors!
-Many are typically in shades of browns or greens to blend in with their environments, but don’t be surprised to see a frog with blue, yellow, orange, red, black, pink, or white colors too.
+Many are typically in shades of browns or greens to blend in with their environments, but don’t be surprised if you see a frog with blue, yellow, orange, red, black, pink, or white too.

 Baby frogs may look tiny, but their movements are not!
 Certain species of little frogs have strong hind legs that can be up to twice as long as their forelegs.